user8595/user8595.github.io/content/posts/mdernize-minimalist-cursor.md

 This short post seems to be fitting as a rant about myself about how your old self could be better at some cases.
 But still, regardless everything that you do, nothing is perfect anyway, as a single mistake will be lingering there and it is completely unavoidable.

+Also, some of the flaws in this cursor theme are still fixable woth patches anyway, so i shouldn't bother much about it.
+And preparing TODO lists aren't a bad idea either.

 But anyways if there's any improvements or criticisms about the cursor other than what i stated earlier, you can write it down at the comments if there's something worth to change.